-Indiana University School of Medicine and the Fairbanks School of Public Health at IUPUI have developed an innovative coordinated MD-MPH curriculum that integrates medicine and public health training.
-Students learn key public health topics, including issues related to environmental health, infectious disease control, biostatistics, disease prevention and health promotion, injury control, epidemiological studies, and health policy.
+Fairbanks School of Public Health at IUPUI and the Indiana University School of Medicine have developed an innovative coordinated MPH-MD curriculum that integrates medicine and public health training.
+Students learn key public health topics, including issues related to environmental health, infectious disease control, biostatistics, disease prevention and health promotion, epidemiological studies, and health policy.

 To make it easy to complete two degrees in such a short time, up to 12 credits of the total 45 MPH credits are shared from a list of pre-approved MD 4th-year elective credits.
 The MPH-MD begins with the first three core public health courses that are taken online during their first summer term.
 The remaining classes are completed during the fall and spring semesters, typically between the third and fourth years of medical school; however, other arrangements can be made.
 To incorporate experiential learning, a final public health internship and capstone course are required.